Date of Last Revision: March 30, 2017

 III.
 Page Features

-A. Advertising on Pages
+A. Branded Content on Pages

 All covers are public.
 This means that anyone who visits your Page will be able to see your cover.
 Covers can't be deceptive, misleading, or infringe on anyone else's copyright.
 You may not encourage people to upload your cover to their personal timelines.